Tiffindell Ski Resort

-Tiffindell Ski Resort is a year-round alpine resort, the only ski resort in South Africa and one of the two ski resorts in Southern Africa.
+Tiffindell Ski Resort is a year-round alpine resort, the only ski resort in South Africa and one of the two ski resorts in Sub-Saharan Africa.

 It was established in 1993 in the Southern Drakensberg, Tiffindell is rated number 19 on CNN's "Top 100 Ski Runs of the World".

 Location

 Tiffindell is located at 2720 m on the south facing slope of Ben Macdhui, the highest mountain in the Eastern Cape with an elevation of 3001 m.
 It is situated 24 km above the hamlet of Rhodes and about 212 km east of Aliwal North, a major town.